 This is a common idiom in JavaScript/React, and it allows rendering a component conditionally.
 However, a C# or Java developer might find that unreadable, and prefer something like this:

-let return = <ProductList />;
+if (showList) { let return = <ProductList />; }

 In this example, I prefer the first snippet, even though I’m mostly a backend engineer myself.
 But this is just my opinion.
-The point is that code readability is a subjective judgement call that must take into account different coding styles and what’s idiomatic for each language.
+The point is that code readability is a subjective judgment call that must take into account different coding styles and what’s idiomatic for each language.

-When evaluating readability keep an eye out for code that tries too hard to be clever.
+PRO TIP: When evaluating readability keep an eye out for code that tries too hard to be clever.

 What you should do when evaluating readability is to keep an eye out for code that tries too hard to be clever.
 That includes code that puts brevity above clarity, using somewhat obscure language constructs in order to save a few keystrokes.